 Why GraphQL over REST

-- The client controls the response shape.
+- The client picks the fields.
 Different screens can ask for different fields without the backend changing.

-- Related data comes in one request.
-Nested fields (like
+- Related data comes back in one request.
+Nested fields like

-articles → author) are fetched in the same round trip. - The schema is self-describing.
-Tools like the Apollo Sandbox read the schema and offer autocompletion, inline documentation, and validation out of the box.
+articles → authorare fetched in the same round trip. - The schema is self-describing.
+Apollo Sandbox and similar tools read the schema and give you autocompletion, inline documentation, and validation.
 There is no separate API reference to keep in sync.

-- Errors surface early.
-Misspelled fields, wrong argument types, and missing required values are rejected at parse time, before any business logic runs.
+- Errors come back early.
+Misspelled fields, wrong argument types, and missing required values are rejected before any business logic runs.

-The tradeoff is that building a GraphQL server by hand is a lot of work, every type, resolver, filter, mutation, and input type has to be written out.
-This is the portion that Strapi's GraphQL plugin automates.
+The tradeoff: writing a GraphQL server by hand is a lot of work.
+Every type, resolver, filter, mutation, and input type has to be written out.
+The Strapi GraphQL plugin does this part for you.

 Why this post exists

 Strapi is a headless CMS.
-Install the GraphQL plugin and it generates a full GraphQL schema from whatever content types you have defined, with no additional code.
-The feature is called Shadow CRUD, and it is the foundation everything else in the Strapi GraphQL ecosystem builds on.
+Install the GraphQL plugin and it generates a full GraphQL schema from your content types, with no extra code.
+This feature is called Shadow CRUD.
+Every customization later in this series sits on top of it.

-Before reading a deep-dive on custom resolvers, middlewares, policies, and computed fields, it helps to have hands-on experience with what Shadow CRUD gives you for free.
-This post is that experience.
-It produces a minimal but complete Strapi + GraphQL project, demonstrates every CRUD operation against it, and introduces the three most common customizations so the advanced material feels familiar.
+Before reading deep-dives on custom resolvers, middlewares, policies, and computed fields, it helps to see what Shadow CRUD gives you for free.
+This post does that.
+It builds a small but complete Strapi + GraphQL project, runs every CRUD operation against it, and walks through the three most common customizations so the advanced material later feels familiar.

-This is not only a Shadow CRUD walkthrough.
-By the end of the post you will also have added three customizations to the schema: plugin-level safety limits (depthLimit / maxLimit / defaultLimit / production landingPage and introspection flags), a computed wordCount field on Article via nexus.extendType, and a custom top-level searchArticles query wired up through the same extension-service and aggregator pattern the advanced tutorial uses.
-If you skip Part 1 you miss the customization fundamentals that the rest of the series builds on.
+This is not only a Shadow CRUD tour.
+By the end of the post you will have added three customizations to the schema: plugin-level safety limits (depthLimit, maxLimit, defaultLimit, plus the landingPage and introspection flags for production), a computed wordCount field on Article using nexus.extendType, and a custom top-level searchArticles query wired up through the same extension service and aggregator pattern Part 2 uses.
+Skip Part 1 and you miss the customization basics the rest of the series builds on.

 You can skip this post if all of the following are true: